large image

 • Google doesn’t specialise in password security

+On-device encryption means that strong encryption (usually 265-bit AES) is used to make passwords saved on your computer or phone indecipherable without the correct master password.
 Although it was once notorious for storing user passwords in plain text, Google Password Manager has actually been encrypting Chrome passwords since 2020, using an internal master key to ensure they’re secure when at rest on your devices.
 However, this doesn’t stop someone with physical access from just opening your browser to take a look at them.

 The main change for users who opt into on-device encryption is that they’ll have to enter their Google password (or respond to a passwordless login challenge on their associated device) whenever they want to access their passwords.
+This certainly applies when I want to look at a password entry in my online vault, but in my latest test as of August 2023, I still didn’t have to do anything special to view them in Chrome’s stored passwords, even though I hadn’t re-authenticated my Google account recently using that browser.

 Google password manager web interface

-However, because Google doesn’t specialise in password security, it doesn’t do a very thorough job.
+Because Google doesn’t specialise in password security, it doesn’t do a very thorough job.
 The Chrome Security FAQ makes it clear that it regards issues that require physical access or a compromised PC to exploit as “physically-local attacks” beyond its remit.
 As a result, it’s shown little interest in fixing continuing long-standing issues with Chrome (and Chromium) browser passwords being held in memory in clear text.

 Admittedly, this requires very specific access to a system to exploit, but password handling in memory is a challenge that more serious password managers have tackled with varying degrees of success and explicitly documented.

 Google’s approach isn’t a good look when compared to the in-memory password protection and purging measures of rivals such as KeePass and Bitwarden.
-It isn’t currently clear how this vulnerability interacts with the new on-device encryption system, or whether it will continue to be regarded as low-priority.
+It isn’t currently clear how this vulnerability interacts with the new on-device encryption system, or whether it will continue to be regarded as low priority.

 Right now, between different Android versions, region and device locked roll-outs, and the withdrawal of the sync API from Chromium, it’s hard for any individual user to tell if and when they’ll get access to new password security features.